 Active Participants do not pay premiums to the Welfare Fund for coverage; therefore, coverage under the Welfare Fund satisfies the affordability test under the ACA.
-(In the event that coverage is provided under a participation agreement and the Employer charges the Employee a portion of the cost of coverage, the Employer will need to assess affordability.)
+(If coverage is provided under a participation agreement and the Employer charges the Employee a portion of the cost of coverage, the Employer will need to assess affordability.)